Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ## **Bugs and Issues** <a name="bugs"></a>
 -As a bit of a Google Map geek, I jumped at the opportunity to incorporate this into a project, while knowing little about how deep I would eventually get into the API, yet still scratching the surface.
 This is a very powerful tool, with some excellent documentation.
 -  The biggest challenge I had while building the website was in achieving the desired functionality with google markers.
 There was quite a bit of documentation covering the basics of using markers, including an excellent _How To_ guide produced by Eamonn Smyth.
+-  Devtools Scrolling from information section onto the map is disjointed.
+When inspecting the website on Google Devtools it takes a second or two for the page to transition/scroll between the Information pane and the map.
+I belive this to be the result of the overflow: auto style I have applied to the poi-text div for mobile devices and is confined to Devtools functionality.
+This delay DOES NOT occur on actual mobile devices.
+There is a stop as the text finishes scrolling and the map scrolls as you continue to scroll.

 -  clearing existing markers when new ones added
 -  Charting the Weather data
 -  EMail JS Autoreply template not displaying any text